lyteword/chspurgeon-tod/volume-3/psalm-66.md

 **Verse 3.** *How terrible.* Take from the Bible its awful doctrines, and from providence its *terrible* acts, and the whole system, under which God has placed us, would be emasculated. *William S. Plumer.*

 **Verse 3.** *Thine enemies shall submit themselves unto thee.* In this, our first consideration is, that *God himself hath enemies;* and then, how should we hope to be, nay, why should we wish to be, without them.
 God had good, that is, glory from his enemies; and we may have good, that is, advantage in the way to glory, by the exercise of our patience, from enemies too.
 Those for whom God had done most, the angels, turned enemies first; vex not thou thyself, if those whom thou hast loved best hate thee deadliest...
 God himself hath enemies. *Thine enemies shall submit,* says the text, to God; there thou hast one comfort, though thou have enemies too; but the greater comfort is, that God calls thine enemies his. *Nolite tangere Christus meos* (Ps 105:15), says God of all holy people; you were as good touch me, as touch any of them, for, "they are the apple of mine eye" (Ps 17:8).
 Our Saviour Christ never expostulated for himself; never said, Why scourge you me? why spit you upon me? why crucify you me?
-As long as their rage determined in his person, he opened not his mouth; when Saul extended the violence to the church, to his servants, then Christ came to that, "Saul, Saul, why persecutest thou me?"...Here is a holy league, defensive and offensive; God shall not only protect us from others, but he shall fight for us against them; our enemies are his enemies. *Condensed from John Donne.*
+As long as their rage determined in his person, he opened not his mouth; when Saul extended the violence to the church, to his servants, then Christ came to that, "Saul, Saul, why persecutest thou me?"...
+Here is a holy league, defensive and offensive; God shall not only protect us from others, but he shall fight for us against them; our enemies are his enemies. *Condensed from John Donne.*

 **Verse 3.** *Thine enemies submit themselves.* Literally, *lie unto thee.* This was remarkably the case with *Pharaoh* and the *Egyptians.* They promised again and again to let the people go, when the hand of the Lord was upon them; and they as frequently falsified their word. *Adam Clarke.*

 **Verse 3.** (*second clause* ).
 In times of affliction every hypocrite—all tag and rag—will be ready to come in to God in an outward profession; but usually this submission to God at this time is not out of truth.
 Hence it is said, *Through the greatness of thy power shall thine enemies submit themselves unto thee:* in the original it is, *they shall lie unto thee,* and so it is translated by Arias Montanus, and some others, noting hereby that a forced submission to God is seldom in truth. *Jeremiah Burroughs.*

 **Verse 3.** The earthquakes in New England occasioned a kind of religious panic.
 A writer, who was then one of the ministers of Boston, informs us, that immediately after the great earthquake, as it was called, a great number of his flock came and expressed a wish to unite themselves with the church.
 But, on conversing with them, he could find no evidence of improvement in their religious views or feelings, no convictions of their own sinfulness; nothing, in short, but a kind of superstitious fear, occasioned by a belief that the end of the world was at hand.
-All their replies proved that they had not found God, though they had seen *the greatness of his power* in the earthquake. *Edward Payson, D.D.*
+All their replies proved that they had not found God, though they had seen *the greatness of his power* in the earthquake. *Edward Payson, D. D.*

 **Verse 5.** *Come and see the works of God.* An indirect censure is here passed upon that almost universal thoughtlessness which leads men to neglect the praises of God. *John Calvin.*